 - Burley Fisher Books is running an ‘Isolation Station’ with podcasts featuring favourite authors.

 - Cabinet Gallery is posting recordings and texts from its roster of innovative artists and writers.

-- Café OTO has been live-streaming performances, mostly (very good) avant-garde music; some of the musicians cross over into sound poetry.
+- Café OTO has recordings of avant-garde musical performances that were live-streamed during lockdown; some of these cross over into sound poetry.

 - Care(free) is a prose-poem performance by Alinah Azideh.

 - The Children, a band consisting of musician Armorel Weston and the late poet John Gibbens, have a YouTube channel that includes recent uploads.

 - Chisenhale Gallery has recordings of readings by the Octavia Poetry Collective.